qetracy/MendixAssessment/README.md

 1. In the **App Explorer**, open **MyFirstModule** > **Add_Tools**
 2. Right-click **Save** > **Generate validation microflow**
 3. Rename the microflow “Save_Message” and click **Generate microflow** > **Open the microflow**
-a.
-Navigate down on the page to view the microflow
+- Navigate down on the page to view the microflow
 4. In the **Toolbox**, under **Client Activities**, select **Show Message** and drag it onto the microflow between the **Close Page** and **End event** notations
 5. Double-click the **Show Message** microflow and in **Template**, type the message “Tool saved successfully”
 6. Click **OK**